The recent history of business music solutions and audio connectivity can be summed up simply:

 - Not all Bluetooth classes work with the same compression formats

 In sum, choosing Wifi or Bluetooth to connect music-to-speakers or sound systems provides numerous benefits, but may also come at a cost.

 Wifi is more expensive, but delivers richer sound and a wider, expandable range of service.
-Conversely, being able to use Bluetooth on existing devices mean lower startup costs, but that comes at the expense of sound quality and range - which is decidedly smaller than traditional wireless.
+Conversely, being able to use Bluetooth on existing devices means lower startup costs, but that comes at the expense of sound quality and range - which is decidedly smaller than traditional wireless.

 Working with the Experts to Make The Right Choice

 At Cloud Cover Music, we create unforgettable music experiences for your business that are compatible with both WiFI and Bluetooth connectivity formats.
 You can use your own smartphone, tablet or PC to connect to, and control, your music for business mix via Bluetooth, or use Wifi to take advantage of our SONOS-based proprietary system that provides unprecedented control and sound quality.

 When you work with CCM, we’re here around the clock to help you select the format that is best for your business.
 And to see for yourself which format best meets your needs, visit our website today, and take advantage of our 14-Day free trial.